Dwokfur/oath-toolkit/CONTRIBUTING.md

 -----
-apt-get install make git autoconf automake libtool bison gengetopt valgrind apt-get install libpam0g-dev libxmlsec1-dev libxml2-utils apt-get install help2man gtk-doc-tools libglib2.0-dev dblatex
+apt-get install make git autoconf automake libtool bison gengetopt valgrind apt-get install libpam0g-dev libxmlsec1-dev libxml2-utils apt-get install gnulib help2man gtk-doc-tools libglib2.0-dev dblatex
 -----

 If you have hints on how to install the required dependencies on other